szabgab/wis-python-course-2024-11/README.md

 It would be nice if at the end of the README you mention that this was written as part of the course and link to the course repository.

+We understand that the project and thus the description might evolve during the implementation.
+That's fine.
+You can update the README with the new information.
+In the proposal we would like to see your understanding of the project before you start implementing it.

 Before you submit it for approval it is recommended that you send it to another student and ask if the description is clear.
 If that student has any questions then you probably will need to update the README to answer those questions so the next person won't need to ask.

 Once you are ready, open an issue on our repository linking to you project to get it approved.

 Once the project is approved you will implement it in the same repository.
 Open a new issue when you'd like the project to be graded.

 ### Expected workload